 Keynote speaker shares story of workplace accident

-Salem - Employers and workers are encouraged to "Zero in on Safety" at the annual Blue Mountain Occupational Safety and Health Conference in Pendleton.
+Salem, OR — Employers and workers are encouraged to "Zero in on Safety" at the annual Blue Mountain Occupational Safety and Health Conference in Pendleton.
 The event is scheduled for June 3, 2014, at the Pendleton Convention Center and will highlight a variety of safety and health topics.

 Oregon's Occupational Safety and Health Division (Oregon OSHA), a division of the Department of Consumer and Business Services, encourages employees and employers to attend this event to help improve safety and health performance.
 Strengthening the workplace safety culture contributes to reducing injuries and accidents, and decreasing workers' compensation costs.